A Galois connection between classical and intuitionistic logics. I: Syntax: Discussion

-The two sides (or aspects) of mathematics mentioned by Kolmogorov can be seen as representing two modes of knowledge (including formalized mathematical knowledge, but also keeping in mind subjects such as common knowledge and collective intelligence): \begin{itemize} \item {\it knowledge-that} (or knowledge of truths), and \item {\it knowledge-how} (or knowledge of methods). \end{itemize} This dichotomy is also noted, from a slightly different perspective, in \cite{F-D}:
+The two sides of mathematics referred to by Kolmogorov can be seen as representing two modes of knowledge (including formalized mathematical knowledge, but also keeping in mind subjects such as common knowledge and collective intelligence): \begin{itemize} \item {\it knowledge-that} (or knowledge of truths), and \item {\it knowledge-how} (or knowledge of methods). \end{itemize} This dichotomy is also noted, from a slightly different perspective, in \cite{F-D}:

-There is, however, hardly any connection with the distinction between ``knowledge-how'' and ``knowledge-that'' traditionally made in philosophy, whose ``knowledge-how'' is an unconscious, non-articulable ability.
-The same can be said of procedural vs.\ declarative knowledge of cognitive psychology.
-Somewhat closer to our concern here are the distinction between declarative and imperative programming languages, and another distinction made by philosophers, most notably Russell: knowledge of objects (including mathematical objects) ``by acquaintance'' vs.\ ``by description''.
+There is, however, hardly any connection with the distinction made in philosophy between ``knowledge how'' and ``knowledge that'' --- in the tradition originating with G. Ryle, whose ``knowledge how'' is an unconscious, non-articulable ability. \footnote{Martin-L\"of argued of ``knowledge how in Ryle's terminology'' that ``the distinction between knowledge how and knowledge that evaporates on the intuitionistic analysis of the notion of truth.'' \cite{ML96}*{p.~36}.} The same can be said of procedural vs.\ declarative knowledge of cognitive psychology.
+Somewhat closer to our concern here are the distinction between declarative and imperative programming languages, and another distinction made in philosophy, starting with B. Russell: knowledge of objects (including mathematical objects) ``by acquaintance'' vs.\ ``by description''.
 Hilbert's distinction between formal mathematics (subject only to freedom from contradiction) and intuitively justifiable, ``finitistic'' methods (especially as reinterpreted in \cite{We}) is also to the point.
 Mathematically most relevant is, of course, Lawvere's adjunction between the Formal and the Conceptual.

 Our connectives $\oc$ and $\wn$ amount to two ``conversion'' operators between the two modes of knowledge.
-These give rise to compound types of knowledge: \begin{enumerate} \item knowledge-that {\it there-exists} a knowledge-how (or knowledge of the possible); \item knowledge-how {\it to-gain} the knowledge-that (or knowledge of reasons). \end{enumerate} Here knowledge-how to-gain the knowledge-that some mathematical assertion is true means, of course, knowledge-how to prove that assertion.
+These give rise to compound types of knowledge: \begin{enumerate} \item knowledge-that {\it there-exists} a knowledge-how (or knowledge of the possible); \item knowledge-how {\it to-acquire} the knowledge-that (or knowledge of reasons). \end{enumerate} Here knowledge-how to-acquire the knowledge-that some mathematical assertion is true means, of course, knowledge-how to prove that assertion (cf.\ \cite{ML96}*{pp.\ 28--29}).
 In general, (2) could be dubbed ``knowledge-why'' or even ``understanding''.